-Bringing a baby home is supposed to be one of the most joyful times in a woman’s life, but for many, the experience isn’t always so rosy.
+Bringing a baby home can be one of the most joyful times in a woman’s life, but for many, the experience isn’t always so rosy.
 Lauren Osborne, M.D, former assistant director of the Johns Hopkins Center for Women's Reproductive Mental Health and Lindsay R. Standeven, M.D. explain what women need to know about baby blues, postpartum depression and postpartum psychosis.

-In fact, most new moms will get the baby blues, where hormonal changes cause anxiety, crying and restlessness that goes away within the first two weeks after giving birth.
-Also called postpartum blues, the baby blues are actually a mild — and temporary — form of depression that goes away once your hormones level out.
+In fact, most new moms will get the baby blues.
+These are hormonal changes that can cause anxiety, crying and restlessness that goes away within the first two weeks after giving birth.
+Also called postpartum blues, the baby blues are actually a mild — and temporary — form of depression that goes away once hormones level out.

 Almost every new mother — up to 85 percent of them — will experience the postpartum blues.
 You may feel happy one minute and overwhelmed and crying the next.